 Talk to your union representative.

 If you know you want (or need) to leave your current situation, there might be another way out (like applying for a leave of absence).
 Consider breaking your contract mid-year as a last resort.
 Before making this decision, talk to your union representative about your options.
+I have interviewed a union representative on the Teacher Career Coach Podcast who talks about this here.

 Depending on the reason behind you wanting (or needing) to leave, there might be other ways to resolve the issue.
 Your union representative will be able to assist you in understanding how to properly go about breaking your contract if that is what you ultimately decide to do.